AdaCore/spark2014/docs/lrm/source/subprograms.rst

 2. A ``consequence`` expression is considered to be a postcondition expression for purposes of determining the legality of Old or Result ``attribute_references``.
-An expression occuring within an ``consequence`` expression is defined to be not potentially unevaluated.
+An expression occurring within an ``consequence`` expression is defined to be not potentially unevaluated.
 [This means that Ada's rule that "The prefix of an Old attribute_reference that is potentially unevaluated shall statically denote an entity" is ineffective anywhere within a ``consequence`` expression.]

 .. _etu-contract_cases-lr:

 .. centered:: **Static Semantics**